28 Downstream clusters #

 will be created.
 It uses transactional-update to perform:First a normal package upgrade.
 Done in order to ensure that all packages are with the latest version before the migration.
 Mitigating any failures related to old package version.

-After that it proceeds with the OS migration process by utilising the
+After that it proceeds with the OS migration process by utilizing the

 zypper migration